NET-Training-5/.NET-bishnu/README.md

     ```
     1. Note that **TypeA** should have at least two methods, two fields and two properties.
     1. Create instance of **TypeB**, show output of those methods in console.
+1. Create an array containing 20 country names.
+Query this collection to answer following:
+    1. List all countries starting with letter N.
+    1. List all countries which have length of 4 or less.
+    1. Convert all countries to uppercase.